nnzv/y2d/README.md

         `go mod init example/hello`
 ```

-Here's what each part does:
+This structure is composed of the following elements:

-- `id`: This is a unique identifier for your deck.
+- `id`: A unique identifier for your deck.
 - `metadata`:
-  - `name`: Specify the title or name of your deck.
+  - `name`: The title or name of your deck.
-  - `description`: Add a short and concise description of your deck.
+  - `description`: A concise deck description.
-- `cards`: This section contains an array of individual flashcard entries.
+- `cards`: An array of individual flashcard entries.
-  - `card`: Choose the type of flashcard you want to create (e.g., Basic, Cloze, or Prompt).
+  - `card`: Choose the type of flashcard (e.g., Basic, Cloze, or Prompt).
   - `metadata`:
-    - `title`: Give your flashcard a title or heading.
+    - `title`: Flashcard title or heading.
     - `resource`: Optionally, include a link to related content.
-    - `tags`: Use tags to categorize and organize your flashcards.
+    - `tags`: Use tags for easy categorization.
   - `spec`:
-    - `front`: The content displayed on the front side of the flashcard, typically a question.
+    - `front`: Content displayed on the front side (usually a question).
-    - `back`: The content displayed on the back side of the flashcard, which provides the answer or additional information.
+    - `back`: Content displayed on the back side (providing the answer or additional information).

-After defining your flashcards, you can organize them in a directory to keep them alongside other decks.
-This choice is yours and helps you maintain a well-organized Anki card collection.
+With this structure, you can create well-organized flashcards for your Anki card collection.

-## License
+# License

-Source files are distributed under the BSD-style license found in the `LICENSE` file
+Source files are distributed under the BSD-style license found in the `LICENSE` file.